 - A landlord tenant hotline where any caller can speak to a trained advocate regarding housing issues

-- Clinics and other outreach programs sponsored by LAOC including:
+- 13 clinics and other outreach programs sponsored by LAOC including:

-- Weekly Women's Shelter clinics offered by LAOC staff attorneys for residents of the Rochester Women's Shelter and Support Center
+- Weekly Women's Shelter clinics offered by LAOC staff attorneys for residents of the Rochester Women's Shelter and Support Center, and

 WHO WE SERVE: LAOC provides free legal services to low-income residents of Olmsted County.